Coloring ideas for Caecilian

 Caecilians come in many colors, including dark purple, grey, blue, and even bright yellow.
 You can get creative with stripes, swirls, and spots using fun shades like navy, olive, or lemon yellow.
 Their long, smooth bodies look great in shiny or metallic colors too.
 For the background, try underwater plants in green, rocks in brown, and cool blue water with bubbles all around to bring their hidden world to life.

-On the back of the page, why not try writing some fun facts about the Caecilian, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Caecilian, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Caecilian?